SorinaVlasceanu/blog_resources/passwordpolicy/README.txt

 i) product.home  - WSO2 Identiry Server 5.0 produt distribution location.
 ii) plugins.dir  - plugins directory location of the produt distribution.

+2. Go to the passwordpolicy directory and execute the ant comment to build the jar file.